Map and Information on Egypt, Click Here

 It is important to remember that all of the ancient Egyptian history relates to a completely different people than the current people.
 The current Arabs probably made their way across from Arabia and Asia Minor.
 It is believed that changed weather conditions brought about droughts and decimated the then Egyptians.
 They disappeared off the face of the earth in an instant, in much the same way as the Inca’s and Aztec’s in South America, both of which we now know suffered from droughts.

-1164.
 A feature of their Gods is that they have human or animal form, but with different heads, such as this one with a bird’s head, or above with a dog’s head.
-Also prominent are Lions with goats heads and similar. img_1164.jpg (26935 bytes)
+Also prominent are Lions with goats heads and similar.

-1174.
-Luxor Temple ruins in the foreground, and the ever present Minaret of a Muslim mosque peering over the wall. img_1174.jpg (32369 bytes)
+Luxor Temple ruins in the foreground, and the ever present Minaret of a Muslim mosque peering over the wall.

 The following series of photo’s are from Karnak just to the North of Luxor.

-1182.
-This massive courtyard of the Great Temple of Karnak could not possibly have had a roof, so what were the pillars for?
-For scale, there are two people in the courtyard. img_1182.jpg (32803 bytes)
+This massive courtyard of the Great Temple of Karnak could not possibly have had a roof that spans this space could it???
+If so, what were the pillars for?

 From Luxor, it was a straight run all the way to Cairo.
 There is nothing much worth stopping for along the way, so I intended to do it in a day.
 That turned out to be more of a problem than I expected.
 Because of the local militant Islamic fundamentalists that killed 66 tourists recently, all vehicles carrying tourists are given an armed guard escort for most of the length of Egypt.
 That would be fine if they kept up a reasonable speed, but it became an exercise in frustration.
 It started out OK.
 I skipped past the first convoy block and made good time until I reached the next one.
 There was no way to avoid it.
 They were annoyed that I had arrived without a convoy, and I had to sit and wait for a convoy to form.
 An hour later I was on my way, and they kept up a reasonable pace, but then they stopped again, and a new team took us.
 We slowed to about 40kph, which is excruciatingly slow.
 We changed security teams every 10km in places.
 My convoy branched off one by one until I was the only one left .
 This time, I had to follow a Toyota utility (pickup), and I am not exaggerating when I say that I was in first gear following him.
 My bike will overheat going so slow in hot conditions, so I came up beside the drivers window and tried to urge him to go faster, but he waved me back.
 So I stopped.
 I figured they could go ahead, and I’ll just catch them up every 5 minutes or so.
 But they didn’t like that, and they stopped too.
 They of course could not speak English.
 I tried to indicate to them that they must go faster, but they didn’t understand.
 Then I just took off, and let them catch me.
 I made it almost to the next change of security before I let them pass me, all with angry and bewildered looks on their faces.